Red Sox Notes: Chris Sale, Craig Kimbrel Deserved Bailout Vs. Indians

 The Red Sox’s offense, however, battled back to take a one-run lead entering the ninth inning.

 Manager John Farrell called on Kimbrel to nail down the victory and secure a series win, as he had done all season, but Tuesday wasn’t Kimbrel’s night either.
-The hard-throwing right-hander was greeted with a solo home run from Francisco Lindor to tie the game, and then, allowed the go-ahead run to score when he spiked a fastball that got by Christian Vazquez.
+The hard-throwing right-hander was greeted with a solo home run from Francisco Lindor to tie the game, and he then allowed the go-ahead run to score when he spiked a fastball that got by Christian Vazquez.

 Kimbrel came into Tuesday’s ninth inning with 25 saves in 28 chances while tallying a 1.24 ERA and 16.5 strikeouts per nine innings.
-He has been as close to a lock as there is in baseball, but even the greats have an off-day.
+He has been as close to a lock as there is in baseball, but even the greats have an off day.

-And so, the Red Sox headed to the ninth inning trailing by one.
+And so, the Red Sox headed to the bottom of the ninth inning trailing by one.
 But Vazquez made sure to return the favor for every time Sale and Kimbrel had carried the ball club.

 The Red Sox catcher launched a three-run, walk-off home run with two outs in the ninth inning to give Boston a 12-10 victory.